WHAT IF: Historical fiction in the architectural design studio

 CASE STUDIES (some guidance from the seat of my pants):

 #01: Consider the case of architect Louis Sullivan and the commission for the home of a university professor.
-Let’s choose 1910 and the University of Chicago as elements of the context.
+Let’s choose 1910 and the University of Chicago as contributors of the context.
 Chicago’s Hyde Park neighborhood had been a separate municipality until annexed in 1889.
 The World’s Fair of 1893 was staged there and John D Rockefeller established the University of Chicago simultaneous with the fair.
 Hyde Park was and remains an island of low density and affluence.
 Lot sizes are generous, especially near the university; a lack of alleys (rear lanes in the U.K.) requires access from the street.
 Streets east and north of the university are a virtual directory, a Who’s Who of the city’s more prominent architects, including Wright and his contemporary George Maher, among others.
 Styles ranged from Craftsman and Progressive to ‘Jacobethan’ and Renaissance Revival.

 Frank Lloyd Wright’s houses for the Robies and Hellers are in the neighborhood, more notably the former at 5757 South Woodlawn Avenue.
 Mrs Robie had been a University of Chicago graduate and wished to maintain her campus connections.
 For Mr Robie it was a convenient commute to the Loop six miles north on the Illinois Central.
 The city’s elevated railway (the ‘L’) edged the south and west sides, providing less costly access to and from the city, but more plebeian.